ntamas/lsap/README.md

 do not want to depend on the full SciPy library.

 Currently, the module depends on NumPy for array management.
-This may be relaxes in the future if Python's stable API gets extended with functions to manage Python buffer objects.
+This may be relaxed in the future if Python's stable API gets extended with functions to manage Python buffer objects.

 License